Andrew-Hanson/LearnWebGPU/introduction.md

 Rendering is far from being the only use of GPUs nowadays; part 3 introduces [Basic Compute](basic-compute/index.md), i.e., non-rendering use of WebGPU.

-The fourth part [Advanced Techniques](advanced-techniques/index.md) is made of focus points on various computer graphics techniques, which can be read more independently on each others.
+The fourth part [Advanced Techniques](advanced-techniques/index.md) is made up of focus points on various computer graphics techniques, which can be read more independently of each other.

 ### Literate Programming